Cobargo

 Activities in cobargo

-There is plenty on offer, including a 25m heated swimming pool, squash courts, tennis courts, sports ground and regular pony club events.
+There is plenty on offer, including a 25m heated swimming pool, tennis courts, sports ground and regular pony club events.
 The annual Cobargo Show is a favourite among locals and visitors, with rodeo, equestrian events and more.
 There is a picnic area situated on the banks of the Narira River, a pleasant vantage point from which to watch the activity of this busy town.

 wabilliga national park